 Casualties proved heavy on both sides in this standup, toe-to-toe firefight.
 Secretary of State William Henry Seward's younger son and namesake, commanding the 9th New York Heavy Artillery, went down, barely escaping capture.
 Maine transplant and subsequent Louisiana brigadier Zebulon York recalled Monocacy as one of the "fiercest and bloodiest that my command has ever been engaged in, considering the numbers."
 He cited losses exceeding 25 percent.
 Finally, by early evening, it ended.
 Wallace's defenses crumpled everywhere and his battered command stumbled rearward past John Gambrill's mill, up over the railroad (that at the height of the' action had failed to convey forward a whole brigade of reinforcements inexplicably left waiting several miles to the east at Monrovia), and took back country lanes seeking escape to the turnpike to Baltimore.
 The Jug Bridge defenders held on just long enough for Wallace to elude the victorious Confederates although 600 or 700 other straggling Federals could not.
 Early now had the way wide open to Washington.

 Monocacy, however, had taken its toll.
 Wallace had lost between 1,300 and 1,500 killed, wounded and captured, and Early's army suffered comparable casualties.
 Gordon's and McCausland's commands were for all intents and purposes hors de combat.
 Moreover, the day now being late, any continued march to the capital had to wait until the morrow — another day in which 90- degree heat, dust and lack of water would add to discomfort and would preclude getting to the city in time to capture the place.
 When Early's army arrived on July 11 and 12, they discovered that an alerted Lincoln and Grant had scrambled enough defenders to man the city's fortifications.
-Lincoln personally went out both days to view the fighting at Fort Stevens and came under enemy fire — the only time a sitting president of the United States has done so.
+Lincoln personally went out both days to view the fighting at Fort Stevens and came under enemy fire — one of only two times in history that a sitting president of the United States has done so (the other being at Bladensburg during the War of 1812).
 One may speculate on the result if the Chief Executive had been hit by a mine ball.
 Elsewhere, Bradley Johnson failed to reach Point Lookout (although he wreaked havoc outside Baltimore) and Early's 8,000 - 10,000 remaining troops (so many others had straggled badly that a full head-count has never been possible) soon retired to Virginia.
 They may have failed in their ultimate objectives, but they carried back 2,000 head of cattle, 1,000 horses, prisoners and other booty — plus the $200,000 in Frederick City currency!
 Indeed, Early's army remained a threat to Maryland and Washington well into the fall by continued presence in the lower Shenandoah Valley.
 But, that summer, "Old Jube" had not captured Washington or Lincoln or caused the fall of the United States government.
 The day's loss in time at Monocacy was the margin of Union victory.
 One battlefield monument today pays tribute to Lew Wallace's ersatz defenders with the line; "These men stubbornly opposed the Confederate troops as to assure the safety of the national capital."
 Wallace, subsequent author of the renowned novel Ben Hur, proclaimed unabashedly, "These men died to save the National capital, and they did save it."

 Join t Fight